reliablerascal/snow-clearance/README.md

 ## Overview of Data Analysis Process

 ## What I Learned
-I learned to geocode and spatially join Administrative Hearings data in order to identify the community area associated with each fine.
+I learned to geocode Administrative Hearings address data to get lat and long coordinates, and then spatially join this data to identify the community areas associated with each fine.

 ## Data Quirks and Other E-Varmints Standing in My Righteous Path
 <ul>
 <li>
-Due to typos and mispellings of addresses, Administrative Hearings data on snow clearance fines required extensive manual cleaning.
+Due to typos and mispellings of addresses in the Administrative Hearings data on snow clearance fines, some manual cleaning was required.
-<li>I hoped to find a dataset of vacant properties that I could join to addresses identified in snow clearance fines, but that data is inconsistently tracked.
+<li>I hoped to find a dataset of vacant properties that I could join to addresses identified in snow clearance fines, but according to a source at the Cook County Assessor's office such a dataset may not exist.
 </ul>

 ## Guide to the Repository